Smoked Beef Short Ribs

 For the Spritz

 - Combine in a food safe spray bottle

 - 1 cup red wine,, like Cabernet Sauvignon or Malbec, something you would drink

 - 2 tablespoons dry rub,, or simple salt and pepper

 - 2 tablespoons Worcestershire sauce

-Wrap (optional) – you can either wrap in foil or place in a baking dish with your bath and then cover with foil for about two hours (like pictured above).
-If you don’t wrap, make sure to keep smoking and spritzing.
+- At the 3 hour mark, place in a baking dish along with your bath ingredients and then cover with foil for about two hours (like pictured above).
 You are looking for an internal temperature of 200 degrees.

-Serve when the beef is tender and almost falling off the bone.
-If they appear rubbery or spongy, they are not quite cooked yet, so keep going until it reaches 200 – 205 degrees or until an instant read thermometer inserts into the meat like it's room temperature butter.
+- Serve when the beef is tender and almost falling off the bone.
+If they appear rubbery or spongy, they are not quite cooked through yet, so keep going until it reaches 200 – 205 degrees or until an instant read thermometer inserts into the meat like it's room temperature butter.

 Nutrition information is automatically calculated, so should only be used as an approximation.